Why You Need Regenerative Pumps for High Pressure, Low Flow, Low Viscosity Applications

 Burks Turbine Pump

-It is a rotodynamic pump that combines the high discharge of a positive displacement pump and the flexibility of a centrifugal pump.
+A turbine pump is a rotodynamic pump that combines the high discharge of a positive displacement pump and the flexibility of a centrifugal pump.
 While operating at the fluid condition with high pressure, flow, and low viscosity, that can maintain efficiency, keeping the pump from being damaged.
 They are used in many applications like boiler feed and high-temperature water and oil heat transfer.

 How It Works